 Male Talent: Ueda Kandai, Sadaoka Yuho, Okamoto Tomotaka

 This was a “Spring Song Battle,” and the performers were put into two teams, red and blue, captained by Meetan (blue) and Kasai (red).
 The members chose teams by picking balls out of a box, which was shown via VTR at the beginning of the show.
 BTW, Anna WAS in the VTR, which made it surprising not to see her performing.
 Also, Kasai had some sort of throat condition, and was not allowed to speak.
-Instead she carried a art book with pre-written lines in it.
-As for their outfits, all Team red members wore some kind of red themed outfit, wile the blue team wore blue or white attire.
+Instead she carried an art book with pre-written lines in it.
+As for their outfits, all Team red members wore some kind of red themed outfit, while the blue team wore blue or white attire.

-The first half of the show featured members singing various songs in various pairings and groupings.
+The first half of the show featured members singing songs in various pairings and groupings.
 Interestingly, the Horipro members all have varying degrees of skill when it comes to singing.
 I’m a Meetan fan, but I am painfully aware that she is an awful singer.
-There’s really no one among the 48-girls who is an exceptional singer.
+There was really no one among the 48-girls here who is an exceptional singer.
 Karen probably comes the closest, and Myao is surprisingly decent.
 Ranran’s not bad either.
 On the other hand, the other talent really carried the show, singing-wise, especially Koso and Uedo.
 Oh, and Okamoto Tomotaka, well….

 The second half of the show was the AKB Battle, where they for the most part sang all 48-group related songs, and Tomochin performed her solo song OMG with two backdancers.
 They sang a lot of short versions of songs, and for the life of me I can’t remember all the songs they performed.
 I do remember Only Today, Korogaru Isshi ni Nare, Sakura no Hanabiratachi (Ranran/Okamoto duet) and Heart Gata Virus.
 I would have loved to see a performance of Oshi/Meshi, but since Kasai couldn’t perform.
 Speaking of Kasai…